 Ohiopyle State Park

 Rugged natural beauty is in abundance at Ohiopyle State Park.
 Serving as a gateway to the Laurel Highlands, the park encompasses approximately 20,500 acres on the southern reaches of the Laurel Ridge.
-One of the highlights of a visit to Ohiopyle is Cucumber Falls, one of the most beautiful waterfalls in Pennsylvania.
+One of the highlights of a visit to Ohiopyle is Cucumber Falls, one of the most beautiful waterfalls among Pennsylvania destinations.
 The falls cascade over a 30-foot drop, and parking is available nearby, making the falls easily accessible to visitors.